cpcerrato/dukascopy-downloader/README.md

 - Timezone/date-format options affect only the CSV timestamps; the downloader always uses UTC for fetching.
 - On rate-limit responses (`HTTP 429`), all downloads pause for the configured window before retrying.
 - Dukascopy sometimes serves **0-byte BI5 files** on inactive sessions (weekends, holidays).
 These are treated as valid “no activity” slices; combine with `--include-inactive` to synthesize flat, zero-volume candles spanning the gap using the last traded price.
+- Use `--version` to print the CLI version and exit immediately.

 ---